Planning for the Future of Pickleball in Newmarket

 Background

 Over the past few years, there has been a significant growth in the sport of pickleball.
-This growth, coupled with the goals set out in the Town’s Recreation Playbook has prompted the this public engagement session to ensure the Town can continue to support the pickleball community.
+This growth, coupled with the goals set out in the Town’s Recreation Playbook has identified a need for a dedicated, year-round pickleball facility.